lindaperez/1_bk_Kickstarter-Analysis/README.md

 The way to solve this case is thinking how to answer the questions above, especifically.
 When is the best time to launch the Play campaign?
 We inmediatly thought about, how to get a relation between the launch_date and the outcomes.
 We were able to think that we needed to display the months and see how many projects were successful, failed or canceled over the years.
 After it, we could think about that filter by the parent category was very help us to have a more acurate answer.

+The way that this view answer this questions and some others is through a pivot table and a pivot chart.

+* The pivot table shows a pinpoint in May that represent the month where the Play campaigns have overcomed most successfully over the years.

+The best way to compare how the months were distributed over the years is the pivot chart.

+* The pivot chart image "Theater Outcomes Based on Launch Date" shows a Line Chart with several pinpoints one of them represents the most succefull month to launch a category that is May with 111 over 166, some others worst escenarios like december where the amount of sucessfull campaign is very short around 35 over 75.

 	The process to solve it was following the steps in the Excel Module, here some images: